Full Spectrum TOT Conference

 Join two IBCLCs and one pediatric dentist on this two-part adventure, and come away with new information and tools you can use right away to take your practice to a new level when helping dyads with tongue, lip, and buccal ties.

 Part One: Tongue Tie: Can Breastfeeding be Part of the Solution?
 This course provides in-depth discussion, demonstration, and videos of dyads using the Concorde Latch technique for TOTs.
 Learn specific ways to hold and offer the breast and support and position the baby to encourage relaxation, a wider open mouth, and a greater range of motion for the tongue and jaw.
 These techniques make breastfeeding itself a “flexible and adaptable training facility” for babies with TOTs, before, after, or in the absence of surgical release.

-Instructor: Myrte van Lonkhuijsen, MA, IBCLC, is a private-practice lactation consultant who developed Concorde Latching and has used it extensively with clients with babies.
+Instructor: Myrte van Lonkhuijsen, MA, IBCLC, is a private-practice lactation consultant who developed Concorde Latching and has used it extensively with clients.

 Part Two: Tethered Oral Tissues: A Collaborative Model of Care.
 Start with the basics–TOTs terminology, types, and impact on feeding.
 Then, delve into how to assess parent and baby, including history taking and evaluating oral anatomy and function before and during a latch.
 Finish with how to discuss treatment options with parents and collaborate with release providers before and after surgery.
 Special emphasis is given throughout to the IBCLC’s role as care coordinator for the family with an infant with TOTs.